Berenddeperend/blog/src/blog/frosthaven-11.md

 - Joost stayed behind to loot some more and walked 12 tiles in one round to catch up with us.
 Sanic!

-- Joost did 14 damage in one hit: 3 base damage, two +2 modifiers, then a x2 modifier.
+- Joost managed to turn a 3 damage attack into 14 damage by drawing two +2 rolling modifiers, then a x2 modifier.

 {% image "frosthaven/11/11-joost-big-damage.JPG", "Joost does big damage" %}